 Field-hunting tip

-Look in agpaitic pegmatites in alkalic massifs country — that is the host setting where bornemanite typically forms.
+Look in agpaitic pegmatites in alkalic massifs country, the host setting where bornemanite typically forms.
 If you start seeing nepheline, aegirine, kalsilite in float, you are in the right ground.
 Field specimens usually show a platy crystals, lath-like aggregates habit, so train your eye for that shape before scanning the outcrop.